ESTA USA - Apply easily for a tourist visa for the United States

-For the ESTA application a one-time fee of 14 US dollars is charged, which can be paid by credit card.
+A one-time fee of 14 US dollars is charged for the ESTA application, which can be paid by credit card.
 This fee does not apply per entry, but per submitted ESTA application.
-If the traveler has an already approved ESTA application but would like to update it, no further fees will be charged.
-This includes data such as the address in the USA, flight numbers, destination, etc. As previously mentioned, if there is a major change, such as a new name or passport, a completely new ESTA application must be created.
-If a notice appears during the ESTA application that a travel authorization has already been received, it can be ignored.
+No further fees will be charged if the traveller has an already approved ESTA application but would like to update it.
+This includes data such as the address in the USA, flight numbers, destination, etc. As previously mentioned, a completely new ESTA application must be created if there is a major change, such as a new name or passport.
+It can be ignored if a notice appears during the ESTA application that a travel authorization has already been received.
 Once the new ESTA application is submitted, the previous registration will be deleted.
-For a completely new application the fees of 14 US dollars on again.
+For a completely new application, the fees of 14 US dollars are charged again.

-The fee is due directly at the time of ESTA application.
+The fee is due at the time of the ESTA application.
 The application itself is not processed until the fee has been paid, which is only possible with a credit or debit card.
-If one does not have a credit card oneself, friends, relatives or a travel agent can also pay the fees for the ESTA website.
+If you do not have a credit card yourself, friends, relatives or a travel agent can also pay the fees for the ESTA website.
 It is also possible to have the ESTA application done by someone else.
 If the application is denied, only $4 is charged as a fee, as the total fee is made up of $4 for processing and $10 for approval.
 In case of a rejected ESTA application, the fee for the approval itself would therefore be waived.

-An approved or updated ESTA application should be printed and carried with you when traveling.
+An approved or updated ESTA application should be printed and carried with you when travelling.

 Apply for ESTA for your USA trip

-To apply for an ESTA yourself, go to the only and official website of the U.S. Department of Homeland Security, which is located on this website can be found.
+To apply for an ESTA yourself, go to the only and official website of the U.S. Department of Homeland Security, which can be found on this website.
 According to the official website, it takes about 20 minutes to complete.

 In most cases, a decision is made within a few minutes after the ESTA application has been submitted.
 However, the applicant does not receive this by e-mail, but must view it on the ESTA website.
 In individual cases, it can take up to 72 hours until the application is approved.